Financial aid resources

 Check out these scholarships, awards and loan repayment options:

 A primary goal of the Betty Irene Moore School of Nursing is to address the growing need for nursing faculty.
 The Gordon and Betty Moore Foundation’s $100 million commitment and additional scholarship sources provide financial support for tuition, fees and additional expenses to Master of Science — Leadership and Doctor of Philosophy students.

 Scholarships enable the School of Nursing to recruit and recognize outstanding graduate students early in their careers, to allow time to make a significant difference through their work, research and scholarship.
 This support ensures the most qualified, diverse and driven prospective students receive opportunities to continue their education without the worry of significant tuition costs and loss of income.

 Each master’s-degree leadership student admitted in the fall 2016 cohort receives a $40,000 scholarship over two years to go toward tuition and fees.
-Out-of-state and international packages are examined and approved on an individual basis.

 Each doctoral student admitted in the fall 2016 cohort receives annual funding to cover UC in-state tuition and fees, as well as a variable stipend to support professional development and dissertation expenses for each year, for up to four years, for a total of up to $120,000.